codematrix/agentic-ai-design-patterns/readme.md

 This repository contains a collection of simple agents designed to demonstrate various design patterns in AI-driven workflows.
 Each pattern is implemented with practical examples and detailed explanations to help developers and researchers understand and apply these patterns effectively in their projects.

 The samples will be light on frameworks to reduce complexity.
-I decided to use [Pydantic AI](https://ai.pydantic.dev/) for agent development, because it's lite and only gives me the necessary building blocks without too much ceremony.
+I decided to use [Pydantic AI](https://ai.pydantic.dev/) for agentic development as it's lightweight and me the necessary building blocks that I need, without too much ceremony getting a basic agent running.

 ## Design Patterns Covered

 This section showcases the capabilities of a single agent and highlights its use cases in different scenarios.

-#### Tooling - Using Asana Example
+#### Tooling - Using Asana
 - Demonstrates how an agent can integrate with third-party tools like Asana to automate task management and improve efficiency.
 - Example: Fetching tasks, creating assignments, or updating task statuses programmatically.
+- Features:
+  - Tool calling
+  - steaming - console
+  - streaming - streamlit
+- **NOTE**: The Asana API is a mock and will use _sqlite_ to maintain states i.e. Projects and Tasks

 ## WORK IN PROGRESS SUBJECT TO CHANGE